-The Calendar can be used to schedule and view events such as meetings, milestones, reviews, workshops and more.
+Where to find the CalendarRibbon: Start > Collaborate > CalendarUsage of the CalendarThe Calendar can be used to schedule and view events such as meetings, milestones, reviews, workshops and more.
 It can be used to view the allocation of resources to elements in the repository such as who is analyzing a set of requirements.
 It can also be used to view Project Tasks.
-An analyst can conveniently click through to the elements in the Project Browser or the
+An analyst can conveniently click through to the elements in the Project Browser or the Project Tasks.Options for the CalendarThe Calendar has a number of options including the ability to create recurrent events.

-Project Tasks.

-Options for the Calendar

-The Calendar has a number of options including the ability to create recurrent events.
 There is an options toolbar icon that allows aspects of the Calendar's appearance to be configured.